-(Referred to in Paragraph 1 under the heading of 'Report on Other Legal and Regulatory Requirements of our report of even date')
+(Referred to in Paragraph 1 under the heading of 'Report on Other Legal and Regulatory Requirements' section of our report to the Members of NHC Foods Limited of even date)

 - (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, plant and equipment. - (B) The Company has maintained proper records showing full particulars of Intangible assets. - (b) All Property, Plant and Equipment have not been physically verified by the management during the year but there is a regular programme of verification which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanation given to us by the management of the Company and based on our examination of the books and records of the Company, immovable properties of freehold land, factory building which was self-constructed, and office premises whose title deed have been pledged as security for loans and not available for our verification, are held in the name of the Company. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, plant and equipment (including Right-of-use assets) or Intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory has been physically verified by the management during the year.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanation given to us by the management of the Company and based on our examination of the books and records of the Company, We report that all immovable properties disclosed in Ind AS Financials Statements are held in the name of the Company as NHC Foods Limited or in name of NHC Industries Private Limited (Name before Amalgamation). - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, plant and equipment (including Right-of-use assets) or Intangible assets or both during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder. - (ii) (a) The inventory has been physically verified by the management during the year.
 In our opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
 No discrepancies were noticed on verification between the physical stocks and the book records that were 10% or more in the aggregate for each class of inventory. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks on the basis of security of current assets.
-In our opinion, the quarterly returns or statements filed by the Company with such banks are in agreement with the books of account of the Company. - (iii) (a) During the year the Company has not provided loans, advances in the nature of loans, provided guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(a) of the Order is not applicable to the Company. - (b) During the year the company has not made any investment and has not provided any guarantees, security and not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clause 3(iii)(b) of the order is not applicable to company - (c) The Company has not granted loans and advances in the nature of loans to companies, firms, Limited Liability Partnerships or any other parties.
-Accordingly, the requirement to report on clauses 3(iii)(c), 3(iii)(d), 3(iii)(e) and 3(iii)(f) of the Order are not applicable to the Company. - (iv) According to the information and explanations given to us and on the basis of our examination of the records, the Company has not given any loans, or provided any guarantee or security as specified under Section 185 of the Companies Act, 2013 and the Company has not provided any guarantee or security as specified under Section 186 of the Companies Act, 2013.
-Further, the Company has complied with the provisions of Section 186 of the Companies Act, 2013 in relation to loans given and investments made. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
-Accordingly, clause 3(v) of the Order is not applicable. - (vi) We have broadly reviewed the books of account and records maintained by the Company pursuant to the rules made by the Central Government of India for the maintenance of cost records prescribed under sub-section (1) of section 148 of the Act in respect of manufacturing activities of the Company and are of the opinion that prima facie, the prescribed accounts and records have been maintained.
-We have however, not made a detailed examination of the records with a view to determine whether they are accurate or complete.
+Below details of the current assets as per quarterly statements filed by the company with such bank Vis-a-Vis books of accounts on the respective quarter ending.
+We have been explained that variance if any between theses figure due to timing differences of transaction occurring between the two dates, data entry recording errors which occurs occasionally.